fengcf-007/OpenGL-Assignment/Mini Project/README.md

 ## Multiple Weapon System
 Multiple Weapon Slot, dynnamic changes weapon using number key 1,2

 Weapon and ammo are available on world item.
 Pickup to update and change the Player Weapon.
-3 type of weapon (Pistol, Rifle， Shotgun)
+3 type of weapon (Pistol, Rifle, Shotgun)

 ## Player Movement